pixel4lex/nonsmooth-optimization-project/README.md

 # Nonsmooth optimization
 Realization of Subgradient method (in case of PSD matrix and general case with fully random matrix) for robust low-rank matrix recovery introduced in the article "Nonconvex robust low-rank matrix recovery" by Xiao Li, Zhihui Zhu, Anthony Man-Cho So and Rene Vidal (https://arxiv.org/abs/1809.09237) as a part of "Introduction to Optimization and Numerical Methods of Optimization" project.

-Also has realisation of subgradient method for optimization with constraints according to the article "Subgradient methods for sharp weakly convex functions" by Damek Davis, Dmitriy Drusvyatskiy, Kellie J. MacPhee and Courtney Paquette.
+Also has realisation of subgradient method for optimization with constraints according to the article "Subgradient methods for sharp weakly convex functions" by Damek Davis, Dmitriy Drusvyatskiy, Kellie J. MacPhee and Courtney Paquette (https://arxiv.org/abs/1803.02461).